BlueBrain/sonata-extension/source/mvd3.rst

  - synapse_class: inhibitory/excitatory.
  - morphology: morphology name (i.e. the `.h5` or `.asc` filename without the extension).
+ - exc_mini_frequency: mini-frequency of a cell in response to an incoming excitatory connection, with a value that depends on the receiving cell's layer.
+ - inh_mini_frequency: mini-frequency of a cell in response to an incoming inhibitory connection, with a value that is constant across all layers.
 Additional fields can be added (optionals) as static parameters for the circuit generation.
 These parameters are located under the group `/circuit` (e.g `/circuit/seeds` )